Traveling Coeur

 Western Sicily vs. Eastern Sicily

-Your goals of what to do in Sicily will influence you on which side of the island you’ll want to explore.
-The west side offers the best beaches, but it is a lot less touristic than the eastern side of the island.
+Your goals for what to do in Sicily will influence you on which side of the island you’ll want to explore.
+The west side offers the best beaches, but it is a lot less touristy than the eastern side of the island.
 Eastern Sicily is home to the prettier towns and the tallest active volcano in Europe, Mount Etna.
-There is plenty to do and see on either side of Sicily, so there is no going wrong in what you choose.
-I chose the western side of Sicily as I was most interested in the beaches, exploring the Egadi Islands, and seeing the Valley of Temples, which are all on the western side of the island.
+PLUS you might also recognize eastern Sicily from White Lotus Season 2, which was filmed in multiple locations across eastern Sicily.
+There is plenty to do and see on either side of the island, so you can’t go wrong with either choice!
+I chose the western side of Sicily since I was most interested in the beaches, exploring the Egadi Islands, and seeing the Valley of Temples.

 What To Do in Sicily – What Not to Miss On the West Side of the Island